FreeLANMan/RealMoon/README.md

 Minetest game: Simulation of a moon colony.

 You are selected to be one of the first settlers in a Moon colony and have the mission of survive in this new world.
 The habitats are ready to use and you (supposed to) have the tools that you need.
+You start at the top of the Shackleton crater in the Moon’s South Pole.
 Good Luck!

 Focus: Singleplayer simulation, LAN multiplayer.